 - your home address changes (if you've moved a short distance, please see Moved since you registered? to find out how to check if your voting district has changed), or

-Important: During municipal elections and by-elections, you have to vote at the voting station where you are registered, so it is important to re-register whenever you move or your voting district boundaries change (please check your registration details to check if your boundaries may have changed).
+Important: During municipal elections and by-elections, you must vote at the voting station where you are registered, so it is important to re-register whenever you move or your voting district boundaries change.

 Still have questions?
 See FAQ: Voter registration for answers.